tuchandra/sitev1/content/about_website.md

 # How I built this website
-You may notice that the [Github repo](https://github.com/tuchandra/tuchandra.github.io) for this website has a tagline "... for people who aren't web developers."
-I most certainly fit that description, and so I'm going to talk about my very simple website structure.
+You may have noticed that the [Github repo](https://github.com/tuchandra/tuchandra.github.io) for this website has a tagline "... for people who *aren't* web developers."
+I am a data scientist and certainly fit that description, and so I'm going to talk about how I built this site using the tools I already know.

+This website is hosted on Github Pages, which means its source is available in the repo above.
+I write posts in Markdown and render them via a 150-line Python script (`python makesite.py`) which lives in the repo.
+Deploying my website is as simple as pushing my changes.
+Sounds simple, right?
+It is.

 ## Motivation
-My requirements were simple; all I *really* needed was a website that I could give to others that had basic things like my contact information, a web version of my resume, and some blog posts.
-I wanted to be able to write posts in Markdown and have them render as HTML.
-I wanted minimal styling to make the whole thing look nice.
-And, whatever tool I chose, I didn't want it to do more than necessary.
+My requirements are simple, and can be boiled down to a website that:
+ * has basic, static content like my contact info, my resume, and some blog posts
+ * lets me write blog posts in Markdown
+ * uses minimal styling to make everything look nice
+ * does not use JavaScript at all

+In short, I don't need anything fancy.
+Notably, I also want my toolchain to have a similar degree of simplicity.

+This post isn't about setting up a Github Pages site, or about hooking up your domain name to it.
+I followed some tutorial a month ago, and while I don't remember the exact one, [any](https://dev.to/trentyang/how-to-setup-google-domain-for-github-pages-1p58) [of](https://hackernoon.com/use-custom-domain-with-github-pages-2-straightforward-steps-cf561eee244f) [these](https://medium.com/employbl/launch-a-website-with-a-custom-url-using-github-pages-and-google-domains-3dd8d90cc33b) should probably work.

 ## Static site generators
-So, like any programmer, I started Googling for solutions.
-Common **static site generators** like [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/), or [Hugo](https://gohugo.io/) are seriously impressive.
-They offer things like:
+Like any programmer, I started by Googling for solutions that did what I wanted.
+The term "static site generator" captured what I wanted, and I came across common ones like [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/), or [Hugo](https://gohugo.io/).
+These were seriously impressive, offering things like:
  * easy installation via NPM
  * being able to pull data from multiple sources
  * hundreds of themes
  * powerful templating syntax
  * and much, much, more

-... but I don't need any of it.
-I didn't want to have to manage an NPM installation on the basic Chromebook from which I'm writing this.
-I don't even *know* React, and though my roommate loves it, I don't need it to build my simple website.
-And the idea of a [static site generator rendering pages entirely in JS](https://old.reddit.com/r/programming/comments/adbu86/why_medium_is_no_longer_the_goto_platform_for/edfyuj4/?context=2) sounded like an oxymoron to me -- nothing on my site even needs JS.
+... and I didn't need any of it.

+I don't want to have to manage an NPM installation on the Chromebook from which I'm writing this.
+I don't even *know* React, and though my roommate loves it, I am certain that I don't need to learn it just to build this simple website.
+And the idea of a [static site generator rendering pages entirely in JavaScript](https://old.reddit.com/r/programming/comments/adbu86/why_medium_is_no_longer_the_goto_platform_for/edfyuj4/?context=2) still sounds like an oxymoron to me -- again, nothing on my site even *needs* JS.

-Note that I'm not trying to rag on these technologies -- rather the opposite.
-I know React is super powerful, and that you can do almost anything in it, and that's exactly why I know I don't need it.
-I am a firm believer in not overengineering, and so throughout this whole progress I intentionally avoided solutions that would be overkill for this simple website.
+Please do note that I'm not trying to hate on these technologies -- rather the opposite.
+I know that React is incredibly powerful, and that much of the modern web is built in it, and that it can do almost anything.
+All of those are exactly the reasons why I *don't* want it.
+I am a firm believer in not overengineering; when my requirements are minimal and well-defined, I don't need the flexibility or features that a powerful SSG offers me.
+Put another way, the abstraction that SSGs introduce create unnecessary complexity.

-## Finding puzzle pieces
-So I took another approach: what smaller pieces did I need to bring this together?
+## Another approach: makesite.py
+After static site generators seemed to be overkill, I started searching for more basic solutions.
+One stuck out: makesite.py ([Github link](https://github.com/sunainapai/makesite)), which described itself as a "simple, lightweight, and magic-free static site/blog generator for Python coders."
+I know Python well, and this seemed easy enough to understand.
+Sounded great!

+This turned out to be awesome: write in Markdown, run the script, have it all render as HTML.
+It sounded dead simple, and yet I still didn't need everything that this offered me.
+But I figured that this was as simple as I was going to find online, so I dove into the code and started stripping things down myself.
+Let's walk through some of the changes that I made:
+ * removed everything to do with RSS feeds, since I don't anticipate anyone adding my blog to their RSS reader
+ * removed three of the four custom page layouts, since I expect every page to have the same one
+ * removed everything to do with date parsing, since it was not needed after the two points above this
+ * removed optional configuration from a `params.json` file, since I can just specify parameters in code
+ * added code to get the title of a Markdown file as the first top-level heading, since otherwise you had to specify it with a redundant `<!-- title: Name of Post -->` comment
+ * added code to replace links to Markdown pages with links to their generated HTML pages, since otherwise you get broken links
+ * removed the try/except logic surrounding the optional commonmark dependency, since I definitely need it

+I also used some newer features of Python that I encourage everyone to check out:
+ * used [Pathlib](https://docs.python.org/3/library/pathlib.html) where I could; it's great to be able to distinguish between strings and paths
+ * added [type hints](https://www.python.org/dev/peps/pep-0484/) to my function signatures; a [static type checker](http://mypy-lang.org/) catches bugs ahead of time
+ * I used [Poetry](https://github.com/sdispater/poetry/) for environment management, since I like it better than basic virtualenvs or pipenv, and I don't have conda on my Chromebook

+Finally, I cleaned up the main function `make_pages` to be considerably simpler.
+I wanted to throw everything into a `content` directory and have my generated site retain that structure, so I wrote a dead-simple recursion to take care of it for me.

-### sakura.css
+### sakura.css - minimal, classless CSS
 I came across [sakura.css](https://github.com/oxalorg/sakura), which described itself as a "minimal classless CSS theme."
-You just drop it in your folder and include it in your HTML files, and everything magically gets prettier.
-Perfect!
+In theory, you drop it in your folder, include it in your HTML files, and everything magically gets prettier.
+In practice, that's exactly what happened; I added the file to my `static` folder and updated the template, and that was it.

-At the time of writing, I am using a [modified version](https://github.com/tuchandra/tuchandra.github.io/blob/master/static/sakura.css) of sakura.css - I made the headings smaller, used a sans-serif font, and moved the footer a bit lower.
-The file being so simple allowed me to change this easily!
+My site uses a slightly modified version of this file -- I used a sans-serif font, made the headings smaller, and moved the footer a little lower.
+CSS is one of the things that I appreciate and respect, but, as a data scientist, also dread working with.
+Having a single, easy to modify file made applying a theme to my site painless.

-### makesite.py
+### Workflow
+The entire `makesite.py` script is just over 150 lines of code, including comments and whitespace, and it handles my use case flawlessly.
+See the source [here](https://github.com/tuchandra/tuchandra.github.io/blob/master/makesite.py).

+I can write my blog posts in Markdown -- see the [source of this page](https://github.com/tuchandra/tuchandra.github.io/blob/master/content/about_website.md) for an example -- and then type `poetry run python makesite.py` to generate the `site/` directory.
+Because the entire repo is hosted on Github Pages, the rendered website actually lives at tusharc.dev/site; to get around this, the [base index.html](https://github.com/tuchandra/tuchandra.github.io/blob/master/index.html) in my home directory just redirects to that page.

+## Wrapping up
+This post describes how I wrote my own minimal website by using an equally minimal set of tools.
+While I'm still working on adding content to my website, it feels great knowing that I can write in Markdown, run a Python script, and have everything *just work*.
+For the Python programmer out there who has no experience with the web, I promise that it's not all NPM hell and React apps -- you can build your own nice-looking site with the tools you already know!